ocular-d/openapi-guide/docs/style-guide/resources-and-collections.md

 Imagine a photo sharing app, say it has a public API with /users and /photos as collections.
 Notice how they’re all plural nouns?

-They’re also self-explanatory, and we can infer that /users and /photos gives information about the product’s registered user base, and shared photos respectively.
+They’re also self-explanatory, and you can infer that /users and /photos gives information about the product’s registered user base, and shared photos respectively.

 |Cool|Not so cool|
 |-|-|